corpnewt/UnPlugged/README.md

 ## UnPlugged.command Steps

-1. The script will list any detected `Install macOS [version].app` directories - select the one that matches the intended OS version to install (in most cases there will only be one detected)
+1. The script will assess available approaches for locating the `Install [macOS version].app` needed, and may prompt you to choose from a list of two or more of the following:

+    ◦ `Fully expand InstallAssistant.pkg - slower, but no risk of app mismatch` - if using a 10.15+ recovery env with an InstallAssistant.pkg

+    ◦ `Extract the Install [macOS version].app from BaseSystem.dmg` - if a BaseSystem.dmg or RecoveryImage.dmg is detected next to InstallAssistant.pkg

+    ◦ `Choose a locally discovered Install [macOS version].app` - if any installers were detected locally

-2. The script should auto-detect the required files - but if it does not, it will prompt for the path to them here
+3. The script should auto-detect the required files - but if it does not, it will prompt for the path to them here
-3. The script will then prompt asking for the target volume - this is the volume that you just created in Disk Utility.
+4. The script will then prompt asking for the target volume - this is the volume that you just created in Disk Utility.
 The one where you intend to install macOS
-4. Then you'll be presented with a task list - and asked if you want to continue - type `y` and enter
+5. Then you'll be presented with a task list - and asked if you want to continue - type `y` and enter
-5. The script will build the full install app and launch it from the Terminal for you - continue the rest of the install as normal
+6. The script will build the full install app and launch it from the Terminal for you - continue the rest of the install as normal

     ◦ Make sure to leave the Terminal open - do not quit it, as doing so will also quit the installer.